 • This is the only time to join the band; there is no beginner band class in later grades.

-Convey that you’re a likable teacher and that being in the band is fun and exciting.
+Convey that you’re a likable teacher and that being in the band or orchestra is fun and exciting.
 Keep the discussion general and high energy, avoiding getting bogged down in details for now.

 Explain that in a few minutes you’re going to see if some students can play the instruments, but first they’re going to take a musical aptitude survey.
 While you’re passing out the survey forms, tell them it’s not a test but rather an aid to show which instrument they would be best on.
 Then start the survey.
 The Amro Survey takes approximately 20 minutes.

 When the survey is over, have them keep the forms on their desks.
-At the end of the session they’ll indicate on their forms their interest in joining band.
+At the end of the session they’ll indicate on their forms their interest in joining band or orchestra.